johnproodian/data-structures-and-algorithms/README.md

-# Notes on and JavaScript Versions of Algorithms from Bhargava's Grokking Algorithms
+# Algorithms - Notes from books/courses, JavaScript versions of algorithms

 ## Algorithms Covered So Far
 * simple Search